Tanishka003/JavaScript_Project/README.md

-# JavaScript_Project
+# JavaScript_code_practice
-Mini project of javascript for understanding their concept.
+sample code of javascript for understanding their concept.